Coding Intro

 Operators

-Operators are used for assigning values, like when we used = symbol, and for evaluating/comparing two values, like when we used the > symbol.
+Operators are used for assigning values, like when we use the = symbol, and for evaluating/comparing two values, like when we use the > symbol.
 There are other operators to help us mathematically, like the + symbol, and others to help with logic checks.

 More on Operators in other lessons.